mendersoftware/mender-docs/06.Artifact-creation/01.Create-an-Artifact/09.Kubernetes/docs.md

 #### Deploy the Mender Artifact

 The generated artifact is now ready to be deployed on the device.
-Open your browser and navigate to the "Releases" column in [Hosted Mender UI](https://hosted.mender.io/ui/releases) and upload your newly created artifact.
+Open your browser and navigate to the "Releases" column in the [Mender UI](https://hosted.mender.io/ui/releases) and upload your newly created artifact.
 Once uploaded, navigate to the "Devices" column and select your device and then click `Create a deployment for this device` in the `Device actions` in